Resources for Authors

-We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, WFL will assist in communications where this is useful to editors.
+WFL Publisher is committed to ensuring that advertisement, reprint or any other commercial revenue does not directly or indirectly impact or influence editorial decisions.
+WFL will help in communications where this is useful and necessary for editors.

-Authors must properly refer and cite any and all research, text, graphs, data, and photos.
-Replicating someone else’s work or your own work without giving proper credit is unacceptable.
-All publications that influences and supports the author’s publication must be referenced.
-All manuscripts will be thoroughly checked for plagiarism.
-You are fully responsible for any plagiarism and you will be facing legal action.
-The peer review process is at the heart of the success of scientific publishing.
-As part of our commitment to the protection and enhancement of the peer review process, WFL has an obligation to assist the scientific community in all aspects of publishing ethics, especially in case of (suspected) duplicate submission or plagiarism.
+Authors must properly refer and cite all research, text, graphs, data, and photos used in writing their articles.
+Reproducing someone else’s work or your own without citation and credit to the original owner is unacceptable and prohibited.
+All publications that influences and supports another the author’s publication must be properly referenced.
+You are totally responsible for any plagiarism and you could be facing legal action (in agreement).
+The peer review process is the heart of the success of any scientific publication.
+As part of our commitment to the protection and integrity of the peer review process, WFL has an obligation to assist the scientific community in maintaining ethical norms for publication, more especially in suspected areas of duplication or plagiarism.

-Any contributions given, should be cited correctly to the appropriate party.
+Any contributions gotten, should be cited correctly to the appropriate party.
 All individuals who contributed significantly must be acknowledged.
-All publications should have a list of all academic and corporate affiliations to the respected contributors.
+All publications should have a list of all academic and corporate affiliations of the respected contributors and thus:

-All funding received for the publication and work by the authors must be stated within the publication.
+All funding received by the authors for work and publication must be stated in the publication.

-The ethical policy of WFL Publisher follows the European Code of Conduct for Research Integrity.
-All conclusions and results pertained from research work must be authentic and accurate.
-False data can mislead future researchers and be harmful to upcoming analysis.
+WFL Publisher’s ethical policy is in line with the European Code of Conduct for Research Integrity.
+All results and conclusions concerning a research work must be authentic and accurate.
+False data presentation can mislead future researchers and will be detrimental to upcoming analysis.

 Peer Review Policy

-As peer reviews assess the quality of research, we maintain strict standards for all reviewers.
-Any peer review attempting to confirm misleading information with the intent to deceive will not be tolerated.
-Our peer review process is confidential and reviewer’s identities will remain hidden.
+A peer review assesses the quality of the research and we strive to maintain a strict standard for all our reviewers.
+Any peer review in an attempt to confirm misleading information with the intent to deceive the public will not be tolerated.
+Our peer review process is confidential and reviewer’s identities will remain classified.

-False production, selective reporting, and forgery of data with the intent to mislead or deceive is unacceptable and unethical.
-Reporting data from other works without proper citation is also intolerable.
-Research should remain open to review and analysis for additional checks by outside parties with the exception of documents needing to preserve privacy and patent protection.
+Selective reporting, forgery of data and false production with the intent of misleading or deceit is not unacceptable and very unethical.
+Using data from other works without proper citation is also intolerable.
+Research should remain open to further reviews and analysis for accuracy and checks by outside parties with an exception that the document should have to preserve privacy and patent protection.

-Any studies involving humans must be first approved by appropriate institutional or national research committees in accordance to the 1964 Declaration of Helsinki ethical standards and other amendments.
-All other studies without the previously stated accordance must explain and prove their accordance to other independent ethics committees.
+An institutional or national research committee must be first approved any human related studies in accordance with the 1964 Declaration of Helsinki Ethical Standards and other Amendments.
+All other studies not based on the earlier stated accordance must explain and prove their accordance to other independent ethics committees.

-Any studies involving animals must also be approved by the research ethics committee at the location of the conducted studies.
-Respect the welfare of animals and adhere to all international and institutional guidelines.
+And also, any studies involving animals must be approved by the research ethics committee at the location where the studies were conducted.
+Respecting the welfare of animals and strictly adhere to all international and institutional guidelines.

-Authors who submit multiple copies of the same manuscript to different publishers will not be considered at WFL Publisher.
+Authors who submit multiple copies of the same manuscript to different publishers will not be considered and are not welcomed at WFL Publisher.

 Duplicate submission / publication and redundant publication

-Duplicate submission / publication: This refers to the practice of submitting the same study to two journals or publishing more or less the same study in two journals.
-These submissions/publications can be nearly simultaneous or years later.
+Duplicate submission / publication: This refers to the practice of submitting the same study to two journals or the publication of more or less the same study in two journals.
+These submissions/publications can either be concurrent or years later.

-Redundant publication (also described as ‘salami publishing’): this refers to the situation that one study is split into several parts and submitted to two or more journals.
-Or the findings have previously been published elsewhere without proper cross-referencing, permission or justification.
+Redundant publication (also described as ‘salami publishing’): refers to a situation where that one study is split into several parts and submitted to two or more journals or the article has either been published elsewhere without proper cross-referencing, permission or justification.
 “Self-plagiarism” is considered a form of redundant publication.
 It concerns recycling or borrowing content from previous work without citation.
 This practice is widespread and might be unintentional.
-Transparency by the author on the use of previously published work usually provides the necessary information to make an assessment on whether it is deliberate or unintentional.
+The author has to be transparent in the use of previously published work and must provide the necessary information to make an assessment on whether it is deliberate or unintentional.

 Note!
 Translations of articles without proper permission or notification and resubmission of previously published Open Access articles are considered duplications.